otwcode/open-doors-code/README.md

 fields in the `stories` or `bookmarks` databases.

-### Stage 07 - Load Chapters into the Open Doors chapters table
+### Step 07 - Load Chapters into the Open Doors chapters table

     python 07-Load-Chapters-to-Open-Doors-Table.py -p <archive name>.yml